GlareDB/glaredb.github.io/docs/access/index.md

 ---
 layout: default
-title: Connect
+title: Access deployments
 has_children: true
 ---

-# Connect to GlareDB
+# Accessing GlareDB deployments

 Learn how to connect to your GlareDB deployments using your favorite Postgres tools and clients.